zarf-dev/proposals/0035-feature-flags/README.md

 below is for the real nitty-gritty.
 -->

-- Add feature flags / feature gates to Zarf.
+- Add feature flags API to Zarf.
 (See implementation below)
 - Model release stages (alpha, beta, GA) and deprecation processes in the implementation.
 These flags can be queried, and modified at runtime via a global or drawn from ctx for maximal flexibility.
+(TODO Storage and retrieval implications)
-- Centralize implementation within the CLI to provide a clear implementation guidance on how to declare feature flags. (easily find flags and associated docs) and docs in code
+- Centralize implementation within the CLI to provide a clear implementation guidance on how to declare feature flags.
 - TODO Discuss global API
 - Generate 1:1 mapping to the website docs.